CamusCamel/Camuscamel/README.md

 ## I am currently working on...

- - Building my personal website!
+ * Building my personal website!
 Stay tuned for a link to it.
- - Getting my AWS Certified Developer - Associate
+ * Getting my AWS Certified Developer - Associate

- ## I am currentlu learning...
+ ## I am currently learning...
- - React!
+ * React!

 ## Feel free to reach out to me!
 I will just chill here.

 ![Version control (6)](https://user-images.githubusercontent.com/26775620/99732606-647f1880-2a85-11eb-9e48-181c7bbc5981.gif)

-<a href="https://stories.freepik.com/web">Illustration by Freepik Stories</a>
 <!--
 **CamusCamel/Camuscamel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.